Bitcoin. Cat Person. Other divisive things.

 Shameless self-promotion?
 No way!

-While the AdWords Keyword Planner is a staple of many marketers’ optimization and research methodologies, our MUCH IMPROVED Free Keyword Tool (which hadn’t been touched since, oh, 2011) takes it to the next level.
+While the Google Ads Keyword Planner is a staple of many marketers’ optimization and research methodologies, our MUCH IMPROVED Free Keyword Tool (which hadn’t been touched since, oh, 2011) takes it to the next level.

 Merchant Center is often viewed as a mythical land.
 There’s an entire cottage industry of agencies and SaaS offerings focused exclusively on optimizing feeds, for Pete’s sake!